cjrh/vim-conda/README.md

 This project is no longer supported.

 You can keep in sending
-PR:s of course, but we encourage you to use [vim-conda-activate](https://github.com/ubaldot/vim-conda-activate) instead.
+PR:s, but we encourage you to use [vim-conda-activate](https://github.com/ubaldot/vim-conda-activate) instead.

 Thanks to all the collaborators who took part into this journey. :)